apryor6/flask_accepts/README.md

 ### Basic usage

-Here is a basic example of an endpoint that takes a couple of URL query params and returns a new Widget
+Here is a basic example of an endpoint that takes a couple of URL query params and returns a new Widget.
+The `accepts` and `responds` decorators both take as positional arguments any number of dictionaries that will be passed to `flask_restful.reqparse.ArgumentParser` (see [here](https://flask-restplus.readthedocs.io/en/stable/parsing.html)).
+A Marshmallow schema may be passed with the `schema` parameter.
+These different inputs can be mixed as you see fit.

 ```python
 from dataclasses import dataclass